J.L. PARTNERS 2024: The most accurate forecast

 • These state level estimates are then combined to give an initial country-wide vote share

 • Note that we include adjustments to account for who is on the ballot in each state in order to properly account for voter flows.
-As such, we only use polls that have some form of full ballot testing.
+As such, we give more weight to full-ballot test polls and head-to-head polls are down-weighted in our model to reflect this.

 We then add national polling data which mixes with this state level data and updates it.
 After this we produce the final estimates and probabilities